Why Do Dogs Love to Lay In The Sun?

 How often do you find your dog laying in front of the window sunbathing?
 It’s something all of my dogs have done and for years I never gave it much thought; I just assumed it felt good.

-Turns out there’s a bit more to the behavior than just a nice warm feeling.
+Turns out there’s a bit more to a dogs sunbathing than just a nice warm feeling.

 Why Do Dogs Love to Lay In The Sun?